 - Enable debug mode to see debugging info on the cart page.
 This often reveals the problem.

-- Check that products have sizes and weights set.
+- Check that the products have sizes and weights set.
 Without this, the calculation cannot be performed.

 - Go to: WooCommerce > Settings > General and check your store’s base country is the United States or Canada and the currency is set to US Dollars or Canadian Dollars, respectively.